What We Do

 The current decision-making and risk assessment models used for customer and supply chain financing tend to be analyst-centric, based primarily on rules and textbook methods, and use standard and often outdated data modeling tools (spreadsheets, BA and BI tools).
 As they rely on subject matter experts’ opinions rather than on objective data-driven models, they can easily lose touch with enterprise business data at large.
 Analyst-centric models are human-driven and thus incapable of dealing with large data volumes and high velocities.
 They use only easily-accessible data, lack integration among siloed data sources and are not capable of dealing with data uncertainty.
 Static models based on historical data cannot account for rapid changes both within and outside of the enterprise.

 The current credit risk models lack the ability to make a specific risk assessment for a given financial structure as they are based on buyer’s financials and other public or quasi-public information and are often qualitative rather than quantitative (e.g., a free-form credit manager’s assessment).
 A very limited quantitative tool set is available for performance risk analysis, which is often based on expert opinions and personal judgement, while the complex interplay between credit and operational risk remains under-researched.
 As a result, most of the financing structures lump performance and credit risk together, which results in low advance rates and limited availability.
 The market risk factors such as the price of inventory (collateral, end-of-life, etc.) are key to many financing structures.
-Relatively well established statistical models are used for commodities and commodity-like products (much less so for other product types), while multiple factors and complex interrelationships are typically ignored.
+While there are well-established statistical methods for market risk analysis of commodities and commodity-like products (much less so for other product types), these models remain relatively simple and overlook many important factors and complex interrelationships.

 The application of state-of-the-art data mining, predictive modeling, and machine learning technologies to discover critical insights from the rich, multi-faceted enterprise and external data and using these insights to conduct risk assessment and make data-driven financial decisions can create significant competitive advantage for organizations.